-The Linux Foundation "funds the work of Linux creator Linus Torvalds and lead maintainer Greg Kroah-Hartman," according to its Wikipedia page.
+The Linux Foundation “funds the work of the creator of Linux Linus Torvalds and Chief Conservator Greg Kroah-Hartman,” according to the σελίδα of on Wikipedia.
 Now the Linux Foundation is “pleased to announce the release of Overture Maps Foundation,” according to the last newsletter.

 It is a collaborative effort "to enable current and next-generation map products by creating reliable, easy-to-use and interoperable open map data that can enhance mapping services worldwide."